5th Aviation Regiment (Australia)

 The 5th Aviation Regiment (5 Avn Regt) is an Australian Army aviation unit.
-Formed in 1987 after the Army took over responsibility for operating helicopters from the Royal Australian Air Force, the regiment is based at RAAF Base Townsville, in Queensland.
-It currently forms part of the 16th (Aviation) Brigade and it operates the majority of the Army's transport helicopters.
+Formed in 1987 after the Army took over responsibility for operating helicopters from the Royal Australian Air Force, the regiment is based at RAAF Base Townsville, Queensland.
+It currently forms part of the 16th Aviation Brigade and it operates the majority of the Army's transport helicopters.
 Throughout its existence, the regiment has been deployed overseas numerous times, supporting both peacekeeping and warlike operations.
-Since its formation elements of the regiment have made operational deployments to Cambodia, Papua New Guinea, East Timor, Iraq, Indonesia and Pakistan.
+Since its formation, elements of the regiment have made operational deployments to Cambodia, Papua New Guinea, East Timor, Iraq, Indonesia and Pakistan.

 History

-The Regiment was formed in 1987 at RAAF Base Townsville, in North Queensland.
+The Regiment was formed in 1987 at RAAF Base Townsville, North Queensland.

 Cambodia

-In May 1993 six Black Hawks and 109 personnel from 'B' Squadron were deployed to Battambang airport in north-west Cambodia, forming the Army Aviation Group deployed in support of the United Nations peacekeeping mission in that country.
-The aircraft were painted in UN white and fitted with armour plating and door mounted machine-guns for the operation due to the threat of ground fire.
+In May 1993, six Black Hawks and 109 personnel from 'B' Squadron were deployed to Battambang airport in north-west Cambodia, forming the Army Aviation Group deployed in support of the United Nations peacekeeping mission in that country.
+The aircraft were painted in UN white and fitted with armour plating and door mounted machine guns for the operation due to the threat of ground fire.
 They were subsequently used to resupply UN positions along the Thai-Laos border, as well as the transportation of electoral officials and ballot boxes, and for aeromedical evacuation.
 The helicopters were fired on at least three times, with one receiving minor damage from small arms fire.
 They returned to Townsville in July 1993.

 Black Hawk crash

-On the evening of 12 June 1996 two Black Hawk helicopters from the regiment carrying soldiers from the Special Air Service Regiment (SASR) collided during an exercise at the High Range Training Area near Townsville.
+On the evening of 12 June 1996, two Black Hawk helicopters from the regiment carrying soldiers from the Special Air Service Regiment (SASR) collided during an exercise at the High Range Training Area near Townsville.
 The activity took place sometime after 18:30, requiring the pilots to use night vision goggles.
-Six aircraft had been approaching the target area when, 30 seconds from the landing zone, one of the helicopters veered to the right, clipping the tail rotor of another helicopter.
+Six aircraft had been approaching the target area, when 30 seconds from the landing zone, one of the helicopters veered to the right, clipping the tail rotor of another helicopter.
 One Black Hawk crashed immediately, while the other was able to make a crash landing but burst into flames.
 Fifteen members of the SASR and three from the 5th Aviation Regiment lost their lives in the accident.
-Meanwhile, the Iroquois helicopters were transferred to the 1st Aviation Regiment in 1998.